Pauwo/ACIT4640-Labweek7/README.md

 terraform apply
 ```

-Terraform will output the public IPs and DNS names for your EC2 instances.
+Terraform will then output the public IPs and DNS names of the EC2 instances.

 ### 4. Update the Ansible Inventory File

-Edit the `ansible/inventory/hosts.yml` file to include the public IPs or DNS names of your EC2 instances.
+I edited the `ansible/inventory/hosts.yml` file to include the public IPs or DNS names of my EC2 instances.
 My file looked like this:

 ```yaml
 all: